igornieb/LocationAPI/README.md

 This API is made in Python with FastAPI.
 For database I used Postgres with PostGIS for geographical features of this API, SQLAlchemy is used as ORM.

-I used this project to become more familiar with FastAPI and SQLAlchemy libraries.
+I used this project to become more familiar with FastAPI and SQLAlchemy libraries as well as PostGIS extension for Postgres.

 ## Run localy

 Right now there is no easy way to run this project on your local machine.
 Docker version is coming soon :).

+If you want you can edit `database.py` file with your local postgres credentials (database requires that postgis is installed and enabled!)

 ## API endpoints